 We believe we are in the early stages of a large and expanding market for AI enabled digital transformation.
-We spent significantly on brand awareness over the past few years to great success.
-We have reduced our spend on brand awareness, but continue to invest in market education, strategic paid media, and thought leadership.
-We engage the market through digital, radio, outdoor, airport, and print advertising; virtual and physical events, including our C3 Transform annual user conference; and C3 AI Live, a series of livestreamed events featuring C3 AI customers, C3 AI partners, and C3 AI experts in AI, machine learning, and data science.
+While we spent significantly on brand awareness over the past few years, we have recently reduced our spend on brand awareness, but continue to invest in market education, strategic paid media, and thought leadership.
+We engage the market through digital, radio, outdoor, airport, and print advertising; virtual and physical events, including our C3 Transform annual user conference; and C3 AI Live, a series of livestreamed events featuring C3 AI customers, C3 AI partners, and C3 AI experts in AI, ML, and data science.